 If you have any problems with logins or setting up your account, see Computer Support in room UG46.

 The School has a number of photocopiers for staff and research student use.
-To use these, you need to obtain a photocopier code from the School's library assistant.
 There is no upper limit set on the number of copies you can make but a record of the number of copies is kept.
 If you make far more copies than most research students, the Research Students Tutor will have a word with you!

-The photocopiers in room 205 and in the School Library are attached to the School network and can be used to print multiple copies of documents in various formats.
+There are photocopiers located in rooms UG04 and 105, the Sloman Lounge, second floor corridors and lower ground floor.
+These are attached to the School network and can be used to print multiple copies of documents in various formats.

 The Computer Science building has several meeting rooms which can be booked for meetings (including thesis group meetings), seminars, presentations or group study.
 You can book them using this site.
 Empty meeting rooms can also be used at any time, but be ready to leave should someone with a booking arrive!

 The Sloman Lounge in on the ground floor of the School's building.
 This contains Recommended texts, PhD theses from 2000 onwards (older theses are available on request), final year and MSc dissertations, previous year's exams and other relevant texts.